 - Miyahara Ruri used to work as freelance writer before she becoming manga artist and she used her experience as the basis for the main character of Misolala, Mugita Misono who works as a writer in a design company.

 - FoxTrot's Bill Amend majored in physics and won a mathematics prize in college.
-Needless to say, most of the jokes involve advanced mathematics and physics formulae.
+Needless to say, some of the jokes involve advanced mathematics and physics formulae.
 One of the more recurring high school teachers is for Physics.
 He is also a Mac user.
 The iFruit is a... something, of an iMac crossed with some Magical Computer elements.
 Earlier computers in the strip had, for what little we saw, a very Mac OS/Macintosh System Software like operating system.

 - Peter Puck, author of the German comic Rudi, wrote an academic text about punks and got a degree for it.
 Punks often appear in his comics.

 - Some of the gags from Super Troopers are based off events that happened to Broken Lizard such as the college student eating pot and Farva dumping gasoline in the garbage can to get a free hot dog.

 - Kevin Smith has stated this as the reason for him becoming a filmmaker.
 Specifically, Clerks is actually set and shot in the store than Smith worked in.
 Zack and Miri Make a Porno borrows heavily from his experience making Clerks; shooting in your workplace after hours, using a hockey stick as a boom mic pole etc.

 - Martin Scorsese has a writing credit on only a handful of his films, but they happen to be the ones that deal most intimately with Italian American and Catholic culture in New York.